Academic Program Review

 - Senior Team

-June (year before the review) | The department will be officially notified that programs/units are scheduled for Program Review and should begin the process of drafting their self-study.
-The Program Review Coordinator will spend the next year overseeing the development of the self-study. |
+June (year before the review) | The department/program, OIRA and Registrar will be officially notified of the upcoming, scheduled Program Review.
+At that point, the Program Review Coordinator should begin the process of drafting their self-study, which they will spend the next year overseeing and developing. |

-August (year before the review) | The department/programs should schedule a meeting with OIRA once all the program review data are shared to explore the findings and to request additional data from OIRA, as needed. |
+October (year before the review) | The department/programs should schedule a meeting with OIRA once all the program review data are shared to explore the findings and to request additional data from OIRA, as needed. |

 August 1 (year of the review) | The final self-study report will be electronically submitted to the Associate Provost and Provost.
 Further editing may continue to take place pending associate provost and provost feedback.
 As part of the self-study report, be sure to include 4-6 recommended external reviewers (see reviewer criteria under “Responsibilities of the External Reviewer“). |